 Your mission if you choose to accept it: IMPRESS

-Remember that user’s don’t read everything…we’re all guilty of this… a quick skim read and we think we took in all the information in front of us.
+Remember that user’s don’t read everything…we’re all guilty of this… a quick skim read and we think we've got all the information.
 So think about putting words in bold and placing the important keywords in optimal places.
 For example, if a visitor arrives to one of your pages and isn’t ‘wow’ed’ in the first 5 seconds then they won’t stick around to understand what’s going on.
 They will go in search for a simpler solution.
 Make sure the information you want your users to see first is clear and visible.
 Their eyes need to be drawn to the targeted content straightaway.